Monthlies/Loader/README.md

 - Replace the Mapper
 - Set up Auth.gg and add your credentials in

+> Old DLL, mapper and drivers can be found in "Resources.rar"

 All of this can be replaced in Resources in VS

 You can also adjust this for a spoofer only etc.